 Harnessing Solar Energy

-As of 2021, we have 70 stores and facilities supplementing traditional supply with power from rooftop solar installations.
-More are in development, and some stores have battery storage installations.
+As of 2022, we have nearly 70 stores supplementing traditional energy supply with power from rooftop solar installations, and more are in development.

 Achieving Green Building Certifications

 We are proud to have dozens of stores that have been Green Globes– or LEED-certified across North America.
 These are both globally recognized symbols of energy efficiency achievement and leadership.

 Used worldwide, Leadership in Energy and Environmental Design opens in a new tab (LEED) is a green building certification program that includes a rating system for the design, construction, operation and maintenance of buildings of all shapes and sizes.
 This program aims to help building owners and operators be environmentally responsible use resources more efficiently.